In western Thailand’s lush Kanchanaburi region, you can experience the good, the bad, and the ugly…

 The entry fee has gone up (B120) from what the guide-book advertised.
 I no longer believe any prices in the outdated guide books, regardless of its published date.

-I’m not so sure you can really “enjoy” an establishment as this.
+I’m not so sure you can really “enjoy” a site as this.

 Although, the history represented about the actual construction of the railway is objective and very informative.